• Home

 For this project, I revisited some of my favorite web games, finding inspiration in a variety of titles.

 Time F**K (2009) - This title was the first to use Newgrounds' Level Sharing API, a great fit for its tile-based layouts.
 The Level Editor greatly extended this game's lifespan, receiving new user submissions to this day.
+Additionally, having dialogue in a frame outside of the gameplay window was a great solution to give players the choice to focus solely on the gameplay if they wanted to.

 The Pitch